RTO FINE FOR USING TINTED GLASS

 Due to the ban on tinted glass in India on vehicle windows and hot summers, it becomes difficult for drivers to drive their vehicles smoothly and conveniently.
 Seeing this challenge, many manufacturers have come up with the latest products to replace the tinted glass or sun film for vehicles.
 Like the ‘Dark Green UV Cut Glass’, which removes UV radiation to a great extent.
 They are also helpful to limit the thermal weight generated within the interiors of the vehicle.
 Additionally, the glass comes with 50% visibility to make it a good choice.So, if you want to use RTO-approved tinted glasses, you can opt for the black film approved by RTO for your car vehicle.

-While driving in India, you need to be careful about RTO rules and make sure you function within the regulations.
+While driving in India, you need to be careful about RTO rules regarding tinted window car and make sure you function within the regulations.
 Too many penalties on vehicles can also affect your insurance claims.
 Vehicle owners with tinted windows have been denied while claiming insurance on windows with the tinted film above the limits specified by the RTO.
 Though it shall not affect the premium or any other aspect of your motor insurance policy.

 FAQs – Frequently Asked Questions